Charge superradiance on charged BTZ black holes: Conclusions

 Our numerical method has limited us to exploring a comparatively small region of the parameter space.
-In particular, we find reliable numerical results only when at least one of the scalar field charge $q$ or black hole charge parameter $Q$ is comparatively large.
+In particular, we find reliable numerical results only when at least one of the scalar field charge $q$ or black hole charge parameter $|Q|$ is comparatively large.
 We have also fixed the black hole mass parameter $M$ and azimuthal quantum number $k$, as well as the scalar field mass $m$.
 Furthermore, we have restricted our attention to a charged scalar field minimally coupled to the spacetime curvature.
-With a more sophisticated numerical method, it would be interesting to probe the parameter space more widely.
+With a more sophisticated numerical method (such as that employed in \cite{DalBoscoFontana:2023syy,Fontana:2023dix}), it would be interesting to probe the parameter space more widely.
+In particular, we conjecture that there will be other superradiantly scattered charged scalar field modes that are unstable, as well as other unstable (but nonsuperradiantly scattered) modes.
+Testing this conjecture requires an alternative numerical method and hence is an avenue for future work.

 In this paper we have studied a classical charged scalar field.
-A natural extension of our work would be to consider a quantum charged scalar field.
+A natural application of our work would be to consider a quantum charged scalar field.
 The study of a massless, conformally coupled quantum scalar field on a neutral BTZ black hole is comparatively straightforward due to the construction of the BTZ metric by identifying points in adS space-time \cite{Banados:1992gq,Banados:1992wn}.
 In particular, when either Dirichlet or Neumann boundary conditions are applied, the maximal symmetry of adS can be exploited to enable the computation of the renormalized expectation value of the stress-energy tensor using the method of images \cite{Steif:1993zv,Lifschytz:1993eb}, see also \cite{Kothawala:2008sm,Shiraishi:1993nu,Shiraishi:1993qnr}.
 This method is not applicable when Robin boundary conditions are applied as these break the maximal symmetry of the underlying adS geometry \cite{Barroso:2019cwp,Morley:2020ayr,Namasivayam:2022bky}.
 The ground state Green's function for a neutral scalar field with Robin boundary conditions applied is constructed in~\cite{Bussola:2017wki} using a mode sum decomposition.